jonasrothfuss/ProMP/README.md

 1) master: lightweight branch that provides the necessary code to run Meta-RL algorithms such as ProMP, E-MAML, MAML.
             This branch is meant to provide an easy start with Meta-RL and can be integrated into other projects and setups.
 2) full-code: branch that provides the comprehensive code that was used to produce the experimental results in [Rothfuss et al. (2018)](https://arxiv.org/abs/????).
-              This includes experiment scrips and plotting scripts that can be used to reproduce the experimental results in the paper.
+              This includes experiment scripts and plotting scripts that can be used to reproduce the experimental results in the paper.

 The code is written in Python 3 and builds on [Tensorflow](https://www.tensorflow.org/).
 Many of the provided reinforcement learning environments require the [Mujoco](http://www.mujoco.org/) physics engine.